hyoshida1106/gitview/README.md

 ### Notes, etc.

 * I don't think anyone will use this for work, but I would like to warn you not to operate important repositories.
-* If you think it is interesting from a programming perspective or are interested, please contact me.
+* If you think it is interesting from a programming perspective or other, please contact me.

 Thank you.